Mechanical and Aerospace Engineering (MAE)

 MAE 210C.
 Fluid Mechanics III (4)

 Flow instabilities, linear stability theory; introduction to turbulent flows.
-Prerequisites: MAE 210A–B, MAE 101A–B, and MAE 110A, or consent of instructor.
+Prerequisites: MAE 210A–B or consent of instructor.

 MAE 211.
 Introduction to Combustion (4)

 Fundamental aspects of flows of reactive gases, with emphasis on processes of combustion, including the relevant thermodynamics, chemical kinetics, fluid mechanics, and transport processes.
 Topics may include deflagrations, detonations, diffusion flames, ignition, extinction, and propellant combustion.
-Prerequisites: MAE 101A-B-C or CENG 101A-B-C, MAE 110A, or consent of instructor.
+Prerequisites: MAE 101A-B-C (or CENG 101A-B-C), and MAE 110A, or consent of instructor.

 MAE 212.
 Introductory Compressible Flow (4)

 Equations of motion for compressible fluids; one-dimensional gas dynamics and wave motion, waves in supersonic flow, including oblique shock waves; flow in ducts, nozzles, and wind tunnels; methods of characteristics.
-Prerequisites: MAE 101A-B-C or CENG 101A-B-C, MAE 110A, or consent of instructor.
+Nongraduate students may enroll with consent of instructor.

 MAE 213.
 Mechanics of Propulsion (4)